RyanAspen/Robustness-Comparison/README.md

 ## Running Experiments (Work in Progress)

-To run experiments, first source using "source/install.bash" while in the swarm repo.
+To run experiments, first source using "source install/setup.bash" while in the swarm repo.
 Then, the following command should be accepted:
 "ros2 launch cslam_experiments graco_lidar.launch.py".

 In another terminal, source again and run "ros2 launch cslam_visualization visualization_lidar.launch.py" in the swarm repo.